 I spray painted the frame gold.

-Next I layed out my fabric and placed the bulletin board on top.
+Next, I laid out my fabric and placed the bulletin board on top.
 I cut around the bulletin board.
 Here’s an important tip for those of you who have messing cutting skills like me.
 I left one of the (factory cut) sides and the store cut ends alone.
-I only trimmed around the other two sides.
+I only trimmed around the other two sides

 This way I had to sides that were really close to being perfectly straight.
 It saved me a bunch of time later on.

 I added mod podge to the entire board.

 Using the two straight sides I mentioned earlier, I lined them up with the frame and rubbed the fabric to get out the bubbles.